 I had almost forgotten how frustrating the lifecycle of a song on the radio can be until I spent a lot of 2014 in the car.
 That’s where I first heard “Riptide.”
 I liked it, and I kind of wished that the radio would play it more.
 Some time went by, and then they did play it more.
 Of course it was a little late, so the sheen of “cool and new” had worn off a little, but it was still satisfying to see a decent song getting its due amount of spins.
 Now, like six months later, when any desire to hear this song has been thoroughly beaten out of me, LA radio still subjects us to this song at a rate of something like seven times per hour until I’m yelling “More like Vance AGONY!” and forcefully jamming a finger into any button that can make it go away.

 That said, this is a nice, cute song.
 I heard that Vance Joy (not his real name) was going to be a professional soccer player before he gave it up to try and be a lawyer.
 Then the Right People heard the product of his songwriting hobby on the internet and he got a five-album deal.
-This gives me hope that someday someone will hear my yet-unrecorded masterpieces and think, “This needs to be fucked to death on alternative radio!”
+This gives me hope that someday someone will hear my yet-unrecorded masterpieces and think, “This needs to be played to death on alternative radio!”
 That’s something I like to call “inspiration.”

 Also, importantly, “Riptide” is a heavyweight contender for the title of My Mom’s Favorite Song of 2014.